vega/vega-lite/site/docs/encoding.md

 In addition to [`field`](field.html), [`type`](type.html), [`bin`](bin.html), [`timeUnit`](timeunit.html) and [`aggregate`](aggregate.html),
 [field definitions](#field-def) for mark property channels may also include these properties:

-{% include table.html props="scale,legend,condition" source="ConditionalLegendFieldDef" %}
+{% include table.html props="scale,legend,condition" source="LegendFieldDefWithCondition" %}

 {:#mark-prop-value-def}
 ### Mark Property Value Definition

 In addition to the constant `value`, [value definitions](#value-def) of mark properties channels can include the `condition` property to specify conditional logic.

-{% include table.html props="condition" source="ConditionalLegendValueDef" %}
+{% include table.html props="condition" source="LegendValueDefWithCondition" %}

 See [the `condition`](condition.html) page for examples how to specify condition logic.